mathworks/OpenTelemetry-MATLAB/README.md

 # OpenTelemetry MATLAB

-MATLAB interface to [OpenTelemetry](https://opentelemetry.io/), an observability framework to create and manage telemetry data, such as traces, metrics, and logs.
+MATLAB&reg; interface to [OpenTelemetry&trade;](https://opentelemetry.io/), an observability framework to create and manage telemetry data, such as traces, metrics, and logs.
 The telemetry data can then be sent to an observability back-end for monitoring and analysis.

 ## DISCLAIMERS
 **NOTE**: `OpenTelemetry MATLAB`is **UNDER ACTIVE DEVELOPMENT**.
 It is **NOT** recommended for production use.
 - Currently only tracing is supported.
 Metrics and logs will be in the future.
-- This package is supported and has been tested on Windows and Linux.
+- This package is supported and has been tested on Windows&reg; and Linux&reg;.
 We will add Mac support in the future.

 ### MathWorks Products (https://www.mathworks.com)